Blackjack Side Bets

 21+3

-This is a popular side bet and it is based on the first cards dealt in each round – the two cards received by the player and the dealer’s face-up card.
-The 21+3 bet wins if the combination of these three cards is one of several possible poker hands, namely a Flush, Straight, a Straight Flush, a Three of a Kind, or a Suited Three of a Kind.
-Originally, all these combinations paid equally at 9:1 but nowadays, most casinos pay differently for each hand and the most common pay table is as follows:
+This popular side bet is based on the first three cards dealt in each round – the two cards dealt to the player and the dealer’s face-up card.
+The 21+3 bet wins if these three cards form any of several poker hands, namely a Flush, Straight, Straight Flush, Three of a Kind, or Suited Three of a Kind.
+Originally, all of these combinations paid equally at 9:1, but today most casinos pay different amounts for each hand.
+The most common pay table is as follows:

 • Flush – Three cards of the same suit – 5:1